Beginning Your Civilian Job Search

 Your success stories are a terrific way to figure out what work really interests you, to find the places where you can succeed, to develop a great resume and cover letters, and to interview effectively.

 Take the time to create at least six.
 After you flesh them out a bit, talk to trusted friends to learn how to improve the story and tell it effectively.
 You will learn more about yourself as you do this – incorporate that too.

-Next up: Seeing Yourself as a Product - Planning Your Marketing Efforts.
+Next up: Seeing Yourself as a Product - Job Search as Personal Sales.

 © Copyright , 2011, Patra Frame.
 All rights reserved.
 Used with permission.

 Patra Frame has extensive experience in human capital management and career issues in large and small corporations.
 She is an Air Force vet and charter member of The Women In Military Service for America Memorial.
 Patra speaks and writes regularly on job search and career issues through her company Strategies for Human Resources (SHRInsight).
 Watch Patra's job search tips videos on YouTube, and follow her on Twitter.